Telegram is a messaging platform that allows users to communicate on both their desktop as well as mobile devices.

 Its quick adoption was aided by two major developments.
 First, the quasi-public ousting of the Durov’s from their previous company only increased their popularity across the world.
 Second, Edward Snowden’s NSA revelations had just come out a few months prior (in June), which led many to distrust the actions of their respective governments.

 Telegram cleverly positioned itself as a more secure communication option.
 Compared to the likes of WhatsApp, users on Telegram could communicate in an end-to-end encrypted manner.
-Plus, similar to Snapchat, chats would eventually disappear after a set number of hours.
+Plus, it would take a page out of Snapchat’s playbook by introducing disappearing messages.